DWilliames/paddy2-beta/README.md

 - [ ] STRETCH: Allow multiple spacing values – e.g. (10 20) would alternate spacing 10 and 20 pixels
 - [x] STRETCH: After resizing a Stack group, resize the children to respect the new size, and the spacing.
 This is a really tricky one!
 But would be a huge time saver!!!
 - [ ] After resizing a group to infer new size, make sure that it does not infer a new size on Symbol Instances
+- [ ] Allow an option for 'stretching' – see https://github.com/DWilliames/paddy2-beta/issues/5
+- [ ] Read 'stretching' properties from the layer list names
 #### User interface
 - [x] Show a view in the inspector when eligible to create a stack group
 - [x] Show UI in the inspector to manipulate the stack vie properties